daqhris/MissionEnrollment/README.md

 ### Optimism Sepolia
 - Schema Registry: 0x4200000000000000000000000000000000000020

-Note: Contract addresses are maintained and updated regularly.
-Please refer to the official documentation of each protocol for the most up-to-date addresses.
+Note: Contract addresses are maintained and updated regularly as the app is still under construction.

 ## External Resources